codio/knowledge/source/instructors/setupcourses/resources/resourcetools/jeroo.rst

 |jeroo|

+..
+Warning:: :ref:`Pair Programming <group-work>` should not be used for Jeroo assignments.

 With :ref:`Codio guides <guides-intro>` you can provide instructions for an assignment side-by-side with the Jeroo environment.

 Start by creating either a new project or assignment in your course, selecting the **Jeroo** stack.